cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ***NOTE:***
 - If you are GSU student/faculty/staff, the Software Center for GSU networked machines supplies VS Code — while VS code is ultimately open-source, sometimes it's best to go through the Software Center when available.

-After installing the LaTeX distribution in your preferred way, Strawberry Perl, VS Code, and Git (Optional), and all are added to the `PATH`, proceed with installing the LaTeX Workshop extension in VS Code.
+After installing Strawberry Perl, your preferred LaTeX distribution, VS Code, and Git (Optional), and all are on your user `PATH`, proceed with installing the LaTeX Workshop extension in VS Code.
 Once installed, right-click in a blank space of your template subdirectory in file explorer/finder and click "Open with Code".
 In VS Code, click Extensions in the far left-side pane, search for `LaTeX Workshop`, then install it.